What is the Critical Ecosystem Partnership Fund?

-CEPF invests in biodiversity hotspots, the Earth’s biologically richest and most threatened areas.
-CEPF focuses on hotspots in developing countries and strategically targets priority areas for conservation within these hotspots for maximum impact.
+CEPF invests in biodiversity hotspots, the Earth’s biologically richest and most threatened terrestrial areas.
+CEPF focuses on hotspots in developing and transitional countries and territories, and strategically targets priority areas for conservation within these hotspots for maximum impact.
 To learn more about where CEPF is currently accepting applications for grants, visit the Grants

 How does CEPF determine which critical ecosystems to invest in?

 Three main criteria guide which areas would be recommended to the Donor Council and approved for funding: ecosystems must be within a hotspot, within World Bank Borrowing Member Countries, and within countries that have ratified the Convention on Biological Diversity.

 How does CEPF determine its focus and investment strategy for an area?

 CEPF uses a stakeholder-informed process of developing ecosystem profiles to identify its niche and investment strategy for each region approved for investment.
 The profile reflects a rapid assessment of the underlying causes of biodiversity loss and couples this with an inventory of investment taking place within the region and other key factors to identify how CEPF can provide the greatest incremental value.
 Ultimately, the profile explains and guides CEPF investment in the region.

 What is the process to develop an ecosystem profile?

 CEPF coordinates a process to gather data, consult local stakeholders, and create the profile.
 This process includes securing up-to-date information on current activities, threats and opportunities affecting biodiversity conservation in a region, and current levels of investment.
 It also includes consulting many key stakeholders with expertise in biological, economic, and political arenas.

 Who contributes or has input into the ecosystem profile?